boybundit/linebot/README.md

 ```
 ## Event.reply(message)

-Reply with message.
+Respond to the event.
-`message` can be a string, a [Message](https://devdocs.line.me/en/#send-message-object) object, or an array of Message objects
+`message` can be a string, a [Send message](https://devdocs.line.me/en/#send-message-object) object, or an array of Send message objects

 Return a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) object from [`node-fetch`](https://github.com/bitinn/node-fetch) module.